bipbop/jurischain/README.md

 # JurisChain
 ![browser](./images/browser.png)

 Instead of challenging the humans who are working at the terminals, it would be better to challenge the terminals themselves.
-It's all about balancing out the clients' workload so they won't be a victim of a DDoS attack.
+It's all about balancing out the client's workload so they won't be a victim of a DDoS attack.
 Inspired by Blockchain technology.

 ## About